 Minimum Liability Insurance Requirements in Wyoming

-- $50,000 for all injuries or deaths
+- $50,000 for injuries per accident

 - $20,000 for property damage